spite/ShaderEditorExtension/README.md

 Changing stuff in several places probably isn't tracked correctly, so if you edit a shader and the JavaScript in the page also edits it, there'll be weird side-effects.

 **More importantly: the shader compiling and testing is done with a separate WebGLRenderingContext, so is the page is using extensions, the shader won't compile.** The solution is either track the .getExtension method and reproduce it in the extension GL context, or pass the testing to the injected library.

-Browsing to another page doesn't clean the list of programs.

 ### TO-DO ###